mblue9/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > You can copy/paste the 2 lines with header and data into an Excel sheet.
 > Replace `Unknown Library` by `Unknown_Library` in the second line.
 > Then do Text to Columns (it is space delimited data).
 You should check the box for Treat consecutive delimiters as one.
+> Finally you copy and paste special your table to transpose it.
 > Now you should have:
 >
 > ![Metrics of MarkDuplicates in Excel](../../images/atac-seq/Screenshot_picardRemoveDupAfterTranspose.png "Metrics of MarkDuplicates in Excel")